 Contact Licia at info(at)social-capital.net

 Claudia joined Assist Social Capital in November 2014.
-As Development Officer she helps with social capital evaluations, reporting and research for various projects.
+As Customer Liaison Officer she helps with social capital evaluations, reporting and research for various projects and partners.
 Previously, Claudia completed her dissertation based on ASC’s international work on social capital and sustainability; she has a MSc in International Business and Socio-Economic Development and a BA Hons in International Management Studies with Politics and Spanish from the University of Stirling.

 Contact Claudia at claudia(at)social-capital.net